MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ![Clicked Item](images/tutorials/basicmechanics/ItemModel_8.png "Clicked Item")

-The problem is that the *Field* *selection* also changes whenever a new item is added to the model.
+The problem is that the *Field* <field>selection</field> also changes whenever a new item is added to the model.
 Your debug output is already flooded with SOP Instance UIDs without interaction.

 ![Debug Output](images/tutorials/basicmechanics/ItemModel_9.png "Debug Output")